-- Drivers will be able to bypass 40 sets of traffic lights on the Pacific Highway to the centre of Sydney.
+- Drivers will be able to bypass 40 sets of traffic lights on the Pacific Highway to the Sydney CBD.

 - NorthConnex will provide two 3.5 metre wide lanes with a breakdown lane in each direction to minimise delays from incidents.